PranavSriram18/genai_foundations/docs/series/moe.md

-# The Sparsity Frontier: Core Innovations in Kimi K2 and DeepSeek V3
+# The Sparsity Frontier: Advances in Kimi K2 and DeepSeek V3
 (NOTE: UNDER CONSTRUCTION)

 ## 1. Introduction
-A core design limitation of standard <span class="term">dense LLMs</span> is the tight coupling between parameter count ("knowledge") and per-token FLOP count (the amount of "work" required to generate a token), due to knowledge being diffuse across parameters rather than localized.
-When we ask "what is the capital of Kenya?", we effectively pay for the LLM's proficiency in Medieval history, Korean literature, and quantum mechanics, despite the bounded scope of our question.
+A core design limitation of standard <span class="term">dense LLMs</span> is the tight coupling between parameter count ("knowledge") and per-token FLOP count (the amount of "work" required to generate a token), due to knowledge being *diffuse* across parameters rather than *localized* to subsets of them.
+When we ask "what is the capital of Kenya?", we effectively pay for the LLM's proficiency in literature, medieval history, and quantum mechanics, despite the bounded scope of our question.

 A natural solution to this problem is <span class="idea">sparsity</span>: selectively activate a